 All five of these people came to the pavement marking industry from different backgrounds and for different reasons, but they all ended up entering the industry through a new business model: the pavement marking franchise.

 Currently available through We Do Lines and Yellow Dawg Striping, the franchise approach offers an established, tested system with field training and extensive marketing and business management support to get a pavement marking business up, running and profitable in a relatively brief time for a new business.
-In exchange, franchise owners pay a one-time franchise fee plus monthly royalties on gross sales (and in the case of We Do Lines an additional 5% marketing fee).
-Presidents of both companies say the franchise model is ideal for new contractors and for contractors looking to expand.
+In exchange franchise owners pay a one-time franchise fee plus monthly royalties on gross sales (and in the case of We Do Lines an additional 5% marketing fee).
+And presidents of both companies say the franchise model is ideal for new contractors and for contractors looking to expand their business.

 “We see the industry as a fragmented, part-time industry where there just aren’t that many contractors doing striping full time,” Couri says.
 “By bringing a franchise approach to the market we think we can offer a great business opportunity to the contractor and improve the service the industry is receiving.”